front-end-foundations/session3/README.md

 ```

 By floating the anchors we cause the list items to expand to contain their floated children.
-Now we add a background image to the <a>.
+Now we add a background image to the `<a>` tag.
 Note that the image has a gradient and transparency.

 ```css
 a {